pyreking/pyreking.github.io/README.md

-# Introduction
+# About

 This is the repository for my personal website, austinguiney.com.

-# License
+# Licensing

 This software is released under the MIT License.
-Poole theme Copyright (c) 2012 by Mark Otto.
+Poole theme Copyright (c) 2012 Mark Otto.
 See CONTRIBUTORS.md for a full list of contributors.
+SVG icons Copyright (c) Dan Leech, Dave Gandy, Keyamoon <http://keyamoon.com/>, Kushagra Gour, and Simple Icons contributors.
+See the _assets/img/svg/licenses directory for more details.
-Comments are Copyright (c) 2017 by each individual author.
+Comments are Copyright (c) each individual author.
 All rights reserved.
-All other non-software components are Copyright (c) 2017 by Austin Guiney.
+All other written content is Copyright (c) Austin Guiney.
 All rights reserved.